sirtorry/android-mini-app-gengar-1/README.md

 # android-mini-app-gengar-1
 To-do

-5 pts: The results are shown at the end of the quiz

-5 pts: There is a way in app (not the back button) to get back to the list of quizzes after seeing quiz results

 10 pts: The completed quiz shows up in the completed list and not in the unfinished list

 10 pts: Tapping on the completed quiz pops up the result of the quiz